 PhEST / Monopoli, Italy / 7 September - 29 October

-Held in the city of Monopoli on the southeastern coast of Italy, PhEST – See Beyond the Sea is dedicated to showcasing photography that responds to issues relating to the Mediterranean countries.
+For two months across September and October, the city of Monopoli, Italy will play host to PhEST – See Beyond the Sea, an emerging festival dedicated to showcasing photography that responds to issues relating to the Mediterranean countries.
 The festival was born out of a “need to give back a voice to the thousand identities that form the ‘sea within the lands’; the need to redefine a new, original imagery” say the organisers.
 Under the artistic direction of Giovanni Troilo and the photography curatorship of Arianna Rinaldo, PhEST is a small space that hopes to stitch back together the divide between the reality and the representation of the region.

 Among the exhibitions this year, Osborne Macharia presents three series that together provoke a shift of vision and a crushing of stereotypes on the way African identities are represented; Jean-Marc Caimi and Valentina Piccinni document the environmental crisis on the Salento peninsula as the killer bacteria Xylella destroys hectares of olive groves; Eddy van Wessel captures the struggle to take back Mosul by the Iraqi forces fighting against the so-called Islamic State; César Dezfuli showcases 118 portraits of all the people rescued from a single rubber boat drifting 20 nautical miles from the Libyan coast; and Michał Siarek explores the relationship between history, myths and pop culture, and the attempts of mixing it all up in the construction of Macedonian national identity.